info@golondontours.com

 From ‘The Wonderful Women of Whitechapel’, the first women’s history walking tour for the Women’s Library back in 2006, the range of tours has expanded each year and they provide a wonderful backdrop to the variety of women who have shaped our capital city.

-The stories include famous names such as the suffragette Pankhursts, politicians and activists such as Nancy Astor and Annie Besant, literary ladies including Virginia Woolf , wealthy philanthropists from the Rothschild family and contemporary artists such as Tracey Emin.
+The stories include famous names such as the suffragette Pankhursts, politicians and activists such as Nancy Astor and Annie Besant, literary ladies including Virginia Woolf, wealthy philanthropists from the Rothschild family and contemporary artists such as Tracey Emin.
 There are lesser known names too but no less important.
-The social work of Mary Hughes and the Lester sisters, the nursing advances of Eva Luckes, the work with animals by Maria Dickin and social reformers including Stella Isaacs and Eleanor Rathbone.
+The social work of Mary Hughes and the Lester sisters, the nursing advances of Eva Luckes, the work with animals by Maria Dickin and social reformers including Henrietta Barnett and Octavia Hill.

 These names are known but the tours can also highlight the women whose names are unknown but whose work and lives have shaped London.
 Whether working in factories and striking for better conditions, working below stairs as servants or shopping in the new department stores, they have all played their role.